October 30, 2018

 The Sixth Amendment of the U.S. Constitution, made applicable to the states by the Fourteenth Amendment, guarantees the right of the accused to receive “Assistance of counsel.”
 The U.S. Supreme Court affirmed in Gideon vs. Wainwright, 372 U.S. 335 (1963), that the Fourteenth Amendment required states to provide counsel to indigent defendants accused of felony crimes.
 The Court further clarified the Sixth Amendment in 1975 when it ruled that the right to self-representation is also guaranteed when the litigant “intelligently and voluntarily” requests to do so.

 The Sixth Amendment further guarantees the right to effective counsel in all situations, even for convicted killers.
-A criminal defendant, David Washington, was sentenced to death by the state of Florida after pleading guilty to murders committed in 1976.
+David Washington received a death sentence in Florida.
+He pleaded guilty to murders committed in 1976.
 The legislative history of this case formed what is now the standard for “effective counsel.”

-Washington sought relief in post-conviction proceedings, claiming that his representation was ineffective because they refused to call character witnesses, request psychiatric reports, and other items that could have been considered mitigating circumstances.
+Washington sought relief in post-conviction proceedings.
+He claimed ineffective assistance of counsel.
+The defense failed to call character witnesses.
+Counsel also failed to request psychiatric reports and other items that could have been considered mitigating circumstances.
 The trial court denied relief and the Florida Supreme Court affirmed the death sentence.

 Washington next sought relief from the U.S. District Court of Florida via habeas corpus.
 Note this case occurred in the late 1970s and early 1980, well before the one-year statute of limitation for federal habeas was implemented via the Anti-Terrorism and Effective Death Penalty Act (AEDPA) of 1994.
 Washington again claimed that ineffective assistance of counsel led to the death sentence.
 The District Court denied relief, ruling that counsel may have “erred” in judgment, but the conduct did not prejudice Washington.